 Get the idea?

-OK, so there we are — 42 words and phrases to talk about money in English.
+OK, so that was a lot of money vocabulary — 42 words and phrases to talk about money in English.

 But what did I miss?